pip-webui/pip-webui-tutorial/step1/Readme.md

 }
 ```

-### Execute first build
+### Execute the first build

-In command line start the build process:
+In the command line,  start the build process:
 ```bash
 gulp build
 ```

-If build is successful, in the root folder you can find two new folders **/lib** and **/dist**
+If the build is successful, in the root folder you can find two new folders, **/lib** and **/dist**.

 ![Result structure](artifacts/result_structure.png)

-Open your app by executing the command line:
+Now, open your app by executing the command line:
 ```bash
 gulp launch
 ```

-Now you should see an empty web page.
+And now you should see an empty web page.

 ![Empty web page](artifacts/empty_screen.png)

-### Continue
+### Continue to step 2

-[Go to step 2](https://github.com/pip-webui/pip-webui-tutorial/blob/master/step2/) to create Angular boilerplate code in your application.
+[Go to step 2](https://github.com/pip-webui/pip-webui-tutorial/blob/master/step2/) to create the Angular boilerplate code in your app.